Python API

 )

-All arguments except pa_schema is optional.
-If you have some Pandas data, the pa_schema can be extracted from DataFrame:
+Second, if you have some Pandas data, the pa_schema can be extracted from DataFrame:

 import pandas as pd